A double-dimensional approach to formal category theory: Yoneda embeddings

 (b) $\Rightarrow$ (c) is clear.
 For the converse consider a cartesian cell $\eta$ as on the right above and let $\eta'$ be its factorisation as shown; it is cartesian because $\eta$ is, by the pasting lemma.
 Assuming (c) we may apply \lemref{properties of pointwise left Kan extensions}(b) to find that $\eta$ defines $l$ as a pointwise left Kan extension; we conclude that (c) $\Rightarrow$ (b). \end{proof}

-Following the definition of dense morphism we define yoneda embeddings. \begin{definition} A dense vertical morphism $\map\yon A{\ps A}$ in a hypervirtual double category is called a \emph{yoneda embedding} if it satisfies the \emph{yoneda axiom}: for every horizontal morphism $\hmap JAB$ there exists a cartesian cell
+Following the definition of dense morphism we define yoneda embeddings. \begin{definition} A dense vertical morphism $\map\yon A{\ps A}$ in an augmented virtual double category is called a \emph{yoneda embedding} if it satisfies the \emph{yoneda axiom}: for every horizontal morphism $\hmap JAB$ there exists a cartesian cell

 \end{definition}